MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-deployment-insights-overview.md

 - Required licenses

 > [!NOTE]
-> Deployment insights for dismissed tasks, excluded users, and required licenses are also available from the **Tenant** page.
+> Deployment insights for dismissed tasks, excluded users, and required licenses are also available from the **Tenants** page.

 #### Overview tab